-Technology has moved on from the 80s though and non-player-characters (or NPCs) have become so advanced that entire worlds can now be modelled, rendered and explored.
+Technology has moved on from the 80s though and non-player-characters (or NPCs) have become so advanced that entire worlds can now be modeled, rendered and explored.

-Games such as GTA, Call of Duty feature rich digital worlds with numerous NPCs that can, and often do, behave in a human like manner.
-All of this is possible due to advancement in artificial intelligence.
+Games such as GTA, Call of Duty feature-rich digital worlds with numerous NPCs that can, and often do, behave in a human-like manner.
+All of this is possible due to advancements in artificial intelligence.

-The image recognition algorithm therefore must be able to identify multiple forms of stop sign.
+The image recognition algorithm, therefore, must be able to identify multiple forms of a stop sign.